U.S. CITIZENSHIP COURSE

 There is no textbook for this course.
 Course content will be available online through Canvas, a web-based learning platform.

-Students can right-click on their desktop to have the page translated into another language.
-Some audio translations are provided throughout the lessons via Google Translate and other screen-reading software.
+On some computers, students can right-click to choose another language.
+Audio translations are provided throughout the lessons via Google Translate and other screen-reading software.

 Develop proficiency in all aspects of the naturalization interview and test; obtain U.S. citizenship.